China painting: Bodies

-The Chinese define porcelain (Note: The word "porcelain" comes from the French porcelaine, which in turns comes from the Italian porcellana, meaning cowrie shell.
-The material resembles the shell in its glossy surface.) as a type of pottery that is hard, compact and fine-grained, that cannot be scratched by a knife, and that resonates with a clear, musical note when hit.
+In China, porcelain (Note: The word "porcelain" comes from the French porcelaine, which in turns comes from the Italian porcellana, meaning cowrie shell.
+The material resembles the shell in its glossy surface.) is defined as a type of pottery that is hard, compact and fine-grained, that cannot be scratched by a knife, and that resonates with a clear, musical note when hit.
 It need not be white or translucent.

 This porcelain is made from kaolin.

 The clay is mixed with petuntse, or more commonly feldspar and quartz.

 The glaze is prepared from petuntse mixed with liquid lime, with less lime in the higher-quality glazes.

 The lime gives the glaze a hint of green or blue, a brilliant surface and a sense of depth.

 Hard-paste porcelain is fired to temperatures of 1260 to 1300 °C.

 Soft-paste porcelain was invented in Europe.

 Soft-paste porcelain made in England from about 1745 used a white-firing clay with the addition of a glassy frit.

 The frit is a flux that causes the piece to vitrify when it is fired in a kiln.
 Soft-paste porcelain is fired to 1000 to 1100 °C.

 The kiln must be raised to the precise temperature where the piece will vitrify, but no higher or the piece will sag and deform.

 Soft-paste porcelain is translucent and can be thinly potted.
 After firing it has similar appearance and properties to hard-paste porcelain.

 The use of calcined animal bones in porcelain was suggested in Germany in 1689, but bone china was developed in England, with the first patent taken out in 1744.

 Bone china was perfected by Josiah Spode (1733–1797) of Stoke-upon-Trent in England.

 The basic formula is 50% calcined cattle bone, 25% Cornish stone and 25% china clay.
 The stone and clay are both derived from granite.

 The stone is a feldspathic flux that melts and reacts with the other ingredients.

 The resulting material is strong, white and translucent, and resonates when struck.

 It is fired at a medium temperature, up to 1200 °C, which gives it a much better body than soft-paste objects with a glassy frit.

 The firing temperature is lower than for hard-paste porcelain, so more metal oxides can retain their composition and bond to the surface.

 This gives a wider range of colors for decoration.